-- Children will get changed out of their uniform and into their PE kit ready for the lesson. - Teachers/PE coach will check for jewelry/hair/etc ensuring that everyone is safe to start the lesson. - Children will walk quietly to either the hall, court or field ready for the lesson to continue.
+- Children will get changed out of their uniform and into their PE kit ready for the lesson. - Teachers/PE coach will check for jewellery/hair/etc. ensuring that everyone is safe to start the lesson. - Children will walk quietly to either the hall, MUGA or playground ready for the lesson to continue.